-Today, February 25, marks the first day of the Jewish celebration of Purim.
+March 6 marks the first day of the Jewish celebration of Purim, which begins at sundown.

-Purim is a Jewish holiday that commemorates the saving of the Jewish people out-foxed a royal advisor in Persia, named Haman, who wanted to kill all the Jewish people in the empire.
+However, this lighthearted merrymaking has a sober origin story: Purim commemorates the day the Jewish people out-foxed a royal advisor in Persia, named Haman, who wanted to kill all the Jewish people in the empire.
 The word "Purim" means "lots" and refers to the lottery that Haman used to choose the date for the massacre, which was around the year 357 BCE.

-Purim is celebrated on the 14th day of Adar, which is in February or March.
-The 13th of Adar is the day that Haman chose for the extermination of the Jews, and the day that the Jews battled their enemies for their lives.
-On the day afterwards, the 14th, they celebrated their survival.
-This year, Purim in the U.S. will begin celebration on February 25, 2021, through nightfall February 26, 2021.
+Purim is celebrated on the 14th day of the Hebrew month of Adar, usually in February or March.
+The 13th of Adar is the day that Haman chose to exterminate the Jews and the day that the Jews battled their enemies.
+On the 14th, they celebrated their survival.

-It is traditional on Purim to eat Hamantaschen cookies, which are triangle shaped to represent Haman's three cornered hat.
-They are traditionally stuffed with sweet fillings made from poppy seeds, dried fruits and fruit preserves.
+It is traditional on Purim to eat Hamantaschen cookies, which are triangular to represent Haman’s three-cornered hat.
+They are traditionally stuffed with sweet fillings made from poppy seeds, jams, chocolate, marshmellows and more.

-For orthodox Jews, the Pesach (Passover) seder serves as a reminder that in every generation, there are those who try to destroy their faith and their people, but they are always saved.
-In modern times, there have been two significant figures-- Hitler and Stalin-- who have threatened the Jewish people, and there are echoes of Purim in their stories.
+Purim is a reminder that in every generation, there are tyrants that must be stamped out and that goodness will always prevail.
+In modern times, there have been two significant figures – Hitler and Stalin – who have threatened the Jewish people, and there are echoes of Purim in their stories.

-A story is told in Chabad (Lubavitcher of Crown Heights) of a 1953 Purim: the Lubavitcher Rebbe led a Purim gathering and was asked to give a blessing for the Jews of the Soviet Union, who were known to be in great danger.
+A story is told in the Crown Heights Chabad of a 1953 Purim: The Rebbe led a Purim gathering and was asked to bless the Jews of the Soviet Union, who were known to be in great danger.
 The Rebbe instead told a cryptic story about a man who was voting in the Soviet Union and heard people cheering for the candidate, "Hoorah!
 Hoorah!"

-The man did not want to cheer, but was afraid to not cheer, so he said "hoorah," but in his heart, he meant it in Hebrew: hu ra, which means, "he is evil"!
-The crowd at the Rebbe's 1953 gathering began chanting "hu ra!" regarding Stalin, and that night, Stalin suffered the stroke that lead to his death a few days later.
+The man did not want to cheer but was afraid not to cheer, so he said "hoorah," but in his heart, he meant it in Hebrew: hu ra, which means, "he is evil"!
+The crowd at the Rebbe's 1953 gathering began chanting "hu ra!" regarding Stalin, and that night, Stalin suffered a stroke that lead to his death a few days later.